paulinohuerta/grepredis/README.md

-# grepredis
+# Grepredis

-grepredis is a awk script for searching patterns in lists and hashs of a server Redis.
+Grepredis is a AWK script for searching patterns in lists and hashs of a server Redis.

 # !NOTE!

-The limitations are those of awk text processing
+The limitations are those of AWK text processing.

+Comandos Redis ejecutados:
+  SELECT
+  KEYS
+  TYPE
+  LLEN
+  LRANGE
+  HGETALL

 ## About

+Given the simplicity Redis server protocol, type telnet, and the ability to access network services with short AWK scripts, it is easy to integrate server Redis access from system utilities.

 ## Requirements

 * A running Redis server
-* Gawk
+* GNU AWK (release >= 3.1)

 ## Usage

-All you need to do to get up and running after the requirements are installed is:
+All you need to do to get up and running after the requirements are verified:

     $ gawk -f grepredis 'pattern' /dev/null

-## Acknowledgments
+## License

+Grepredis is covered by the MIT License.
+See LICENSE for more information.